Quentin-Clement/Moonshot-Project-Quentin-Clement/README.md

 ## 2. What to do for the first version?

-Find one partner and one model of this brand to start building my model. <br>
+Find one partner and one sneaker model of this brand to start building my model. <br>
 Build the model, train it, and test it.
 Make the AI search in the whole Instagram database (the most time-consuming step). <br>
 Build a short application and connect it to the AI. <br>